 Memory loss can be classified as follows:

-- Retrograde: Amnesia for the events before the cause of the amnesia
+- Retrograde: Amnesia for the events before the event that caused the amnesia

-- Anterograde: Amnesia for the events after the cause of the amnesia
+- Anterograde: Amnesia for the events after the event that caused the amnesia

 - Sense-specific: Amnesia for events processed by one sense, such as hearing